sublime-security/sublime-platform/README.md

 Installation
 ----------
-> Sublime Platform is currently in early access.
-[Join](https://sublimesecurity.com/platform)
+*Sublime Platform is currently in early access, which means it's not publicly available yet.
+You can [request to join early access here](https://sublimesecurity.com/platform), or star/watch this repo for updates and general availability.*

 Follow the [Docker deployment instructions](https://docs.sublimesecurity.com/docs/installation).
 A cloud-native AWS deployment is also available.